 These cranberry orange cream cheese breakfast pastries are pretty much the best way to start off your Thanksgiving day.
 You can prep all of the ingredients ahead of time, then assemble and bake just before you need them.

 Alternatively, they can also be a great way to use up any leftover cranberry sauce you might have.
+Or whip up a batch of cranberry orange jam.
 Either way, they’re a delicious, festive, and beautiful pastry that come together rather simply.